 SAVE THIS EASY MAPLE SHORTBREAD COOKIE RECIPE TO YOUR FAVORITE PINTEREST BOARD!

-Maple Shortbread Recipe
+Ingredients for Maple Shortbread Cookies

 - All-purpose flour